dibsy/sans-holiday-hack-2023/objectives/Film-Noir-Island/Chiaroscuro-City/NaaN.md

 ```

 #### Forge for the win
+- We will use Burp Repeater to solve the challenge.
-- Send JSON data as NaN for all the cards number
+- Send JSON data with NaN for all the cards number
 ```json
 {"play":"NaN,NaN,NaN,NaN,NaN"}
 ```